North Longford

 North Longford was a UK parliamentary constituency in Ireland.
-It returned one Member of Parliament (MP) to the British House of Commons 1885–1918.
+It returned one Member of Parliament (MP) to the British House of Commons from 1885 to 1918.

 Prior to the 1885 United Kingdom general election and after the dissolution of Parliament in 1918 the area was part of the Longford constituency.

 Boundaries

 This constituency comprised the northern part of County Longford.

 1885–1918: The barony of Granard, that part of the barony of Longford consisting of the parish of Killoe and the townland of Kiltyreher in the parish of Templemichael, and that part of the barony of Ardagh contained within the parishes of Mostrim and Street, the townlands of Cartronreagh and Rinvanny in the parish of Clonbroney, and the townland of Castlenugent in the parish of Granard.